Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 ### 4.7. rDNA-based screening
 * Screened metagenomic assemblies and raw unassembled reads for the rDNA sequences
 * Made a Snakemake pipeline `analysis/03_metagenome_reanalysis/Snakefile`.
 This pipeline:
-	* Runs Metaxa2 on all metagenomic assemblies and raw read sets.
-Metaxa uses a HMM-based algorithm to detect all rDNA sequences, and then compares them to the DIAMOND database for the taxonomic assignments.
+	* Ran Metaxa2 on all metagenomic assemblies and raw read sets.
+Metaxa uses a HMM-based algorithm to detect all rDNA sequences, and then compares them to the DIAMOND database for the taxonomic classification.
 Output is saved in the form `reads_{sample}.level_5.txt`
-	* Runs reformat.sh (BBTools) to calculate sequencing depth for each sample
+	* Ran reformat.sh (BBTools) to calculate sequencing depth for each sample
-	* Summarizes all sequencing depths in one table (`analysis/03_metagenome_reanalysis/bp_report.txt`).
+	* Summarized all sequencing depths in one table (`analysis/03_metagenome_reanalysis/bp_report.txt`).
 This table is used in several scripts, including `code/metagenome_by_source_fig.R`
-	* Runs stats.sh (BBTools) to calculate the assembly length for each sample
+	* Ran stats.sh (BBTools) to calculate the assembly length for each sample
-	* Summarizes all assembly lengths in one table (`analysis/03_metagenome_reanalysis/assembly_report.txt`)
+	* Summarized all assembly lengths in one table (`analysis/03_metagenome_reanalysis/assembly_report.txt`)
 ```
 cd analysis/03_metagenome_reanalysis/
 snakemake --cores 10